Fly Fishing Line Buyers Guide

 - Scientific Anglers MPX Mastery (Good all around floater)

-We often recommend this line because it loads rods easily and handles a wide range of trout fishing situations, making it a dependable choice for anglers who want one floating line that does almost everything well. - Scientific Anglers Amplitude Smooth Infinity (Smart upgrade)
+We often recommend this line because it loads rods easily and handles a wide range of trout fishing situations, making it a dependable choice for anglers who want one floating line that does most things well. - Scientific Anglers Amplitude Smooth Infinity (Smart trout upgrade)

-This is a staff favourite for anglers who fish frequently and want a smoother, more refined casting feel, offering excellent control across different distances and fly sizes.
-Smart upgrade from standard floating lines. - Scientific Anglers Mastery Bass (Great Bass all arounder)
+This is a staff favourite for anglers who fish frequently and want a smoother, more delicate casting feel, offering excellent control across different distances and fly sizes.
+This line offers a step up in durability as well. - Scientific Anglers Mastery Bass (Great Bass all arounder)

 Our team points anglers toward this line when throwing larger, air-resistant bass flies, as the heavier front taper helps turn over big patterns with far less effort.